hbc/NGS_Data_Analysis_Course/sessionII/lessons/03_alignment_quality.md

 1. the read is mapped
 2. the read is mapped as part of a pair
-3. this is the mate revers strand
+3. this is the mate reverse strand
 4. this read is the second of the pair

 Moving along the fields of the SAM file, we then have `RNAME` which is the reference sequence name.
 The example read is from chromosome 1 which explains why we see 'chr1'. `POS` refers to the 1-based leftmost position of the alignment. `MAPQ` is giving us the alignment quality, the scale of which will depend on the aligner being used.